segmentio/action-destinations/docs/actions_tester.md

 #### Testing Refresh Token

-For Oauth2 destination, action tester has a section to test the refresh token.
-It takes data from the fields in `Test Refresh Token` and calls the refreshAccessToken function.
-Results are displayed in the output panel.
+For OAuth2 destination, you can test refreshAccessToken handler from the `Test Refresh Token` pane.
+You can fill in the fields in the section, click on `Test Refresh Token` and results will be displayed in the output panel.

 #### Testing Authentication

-Action tester allows the testing of testAuthentication method.
-The button to test it shows up on bottom right when the `settings` tab is open.
-It takes all the fields from `settings` and calls the testAuthentication function.
-On clicking the button, results show up in the Output panel.
+For validating `testAuthentication` handler from actions tester, navigate to the `Settings` pane and fill in all the required settings.
+You should see `Test Authentication` button below the output panel on the right.
+On clicking the button, results will be displayed in the output panel.